Discover the fundamentals of high performance. Robert Louis Sims

 There you have it, the fundamentals of productivity and getting more done.
 While there are tons of productivity hacks out there you could be using, I believe they are all worthless until you begin to get enough sleep, exercise regularly, fuel your body with the proper nutrients, and set your intentions.

-If you want more ideas on how to increase your productivity and how I started my online business, wrote two books, and kept my teaching job, all while maintaining my sanity, download Intentional Mornings from Amazon.com today.
+If you want more ideas on how to increase your productivity and how I started my online business, wrote two books, and kept my teaching job, all while maintaining my sanity, read Intentional Mornings from Amazon.com today.

 Until next time,